Trump court pick tearfully denies woman's sexual assault allegation

 The committee could vote on Kavanaugh’s confirmation on Friday, with a final Senate vote early next week.

 Some Democrats have called on Kavanaugh to withdraw in light of the allegations.
+At the hearing, Republican Senator Lindsey Graham castigated Democratic senators, seeking to rally Republicans not to abandon the nominee.

+“This is the most unethical sham since I’ve been in politics,” Graham said, adding that voting against Kavanaugh would legitimize the attacks on the nominee.

 Ford said Kavanaugh put his hand over her mouth to stop her from screaming during the assault, adding, “This was what terrified me the most, and has had the most lasting impact on my life.
 It was hard for me to breathe, and I thought that Brett was accidentally going to kill me.”